 Shaddy handed me a complimentary meat pie while the main dish of "Jollof Ri" was being prepared.
 That would have been enough.
 This gigantic serving of rice, chicken, beef and plantain became a whole new meal the next day as leftovers!
 There is no way I could finish this dish.

 I was pleased to discover the meats were not too spicy, but later learned from Oghosha that this was the mildest beginning to experiencing Nigerian food.
 He explained the progression of meals I should have, to build myself up to the complicated spices in the more authentic dishes with curious names like "Amala, Eba Tuwo, Lafun..."
 Goat, snail...lots of goat!

 Here I am thanking my two friends from the kitchen who talked me into staying so I could experience some of their foods.
 I have never been so surrounded by such eager servers and staff.

-Two Things I learned from Finger Lickin'
+Two Things I Learned

 The Dining Blog

 This is a blog about Dining Adventures.
 Sometimes, I talk about food.
 Below, you can read how this started.

 On July 4th 2011, I set a goal to try 50 culturally diverse restaurants in one year!
 (I knew that was possible, living in the Houston area) I spent the year pulling in friends and family to join me, on some unusual dining adventures.
 I met some curious people, tried some scary foods and explored places and cultures I never would have otherwise.
 Even though I met my goal, I learned too much to end my adventures in dining.
 I have continued blogging about memorable dining adventures of all kinds, near and far... and all the discoveries and funny things I've learned along the way!

 Locations and types of dining adventures, are listed further down.